Table of Contents

 ├── Stratara.EventSourcing.Pipeline.CommandAudit Command-audit pipeline behavior

-├── Stratara.EventSourcing.WorkerDefaults 6 worker composites
+├── Stratara.EventSourcing.WorkerDefaults 7 worker composites (incl. heavy-command lane)

 ├── Stratara.Projections Projection runtime + ProjectionManager